 .
 You can contact the Visa Department at firstname.lastname@example.org

 .
 We will only answer questions which cannot be resolved with the information on the website.

 All the applications must be submitted unfolded and must include photocopies of the following original documents (if required in your application): Passport, RCMP Criminal records check with fingerprints and photo, medical certificate, birth certificate, marriage certificate and notarized documents).
 Please note that if you do not send the photocopies, the Consulate will keep the original copies.
-None of the documents need to be translated if they are in English for the visa application.

 1. National visa application form.
 Each applicant must complete and sign a visa application, filling in each of its sections.
 Please include the Spanish province where you are going to live.